In Myanmar coup, Suu Kyi’s ouster heralds return to military rule

 Return to the dark days

-Residents in Myanmar’s capital, Naypyidaw, awoke on Monday to a communications blackout, with phone calls failing to connect and applications that use mobile Internet down.
-State-run broadcaster Myanmar Radio and Television said in a Facebook post that it was not able to broadcast “due to communication problems.”
+Residents in Naypyidaw awoke on Monday to a communications blackout, with phone calls failing to connect and applications that use mobile Internet down.
+State-run Myanmar Radio and Television said in a Facebook post that it was unable to broadcast “due to communication problems.”
 Websites were also down; the Internet monitoring service Netblocks said national connectivity had fallen to 75 percent of normal levels.
 Families of elected NLD lawmakers were unable to contact them, and speculated about their whereabouts and conditions.

-When communications were restored some seven hours later, photos and videos showed soldiers in camouflage fatigues and armed with automatic weapons standing in the roads, turning back cars.
+When communications were restored seven hours later, photos and videos showed soldiers in camouflage fatigues and armed with automatic weapons standing in the roads, turning back cars.
 Some of the enormous highways that run through the purpose-built capital were blocked by military trucks and barbed-wire barricades.

-In Yangon, Myanmar’s most populous city, efforts to carry on with life as normal were thwarted by a sense of panic and fear.
+In Yangon, the largest city, efforts to carry on with life as normal were thwarted by a sense of panic and fear.

 Residents rushed to buy groceries.
-Hundreds headed to banks to withdraw cash, reminiscent of the days under junta rule where people would stuff wads of cash in pillowcases or under floorboards.
-Others took down the ubiquitous red-and-yellow flags of the NLD, which returned to the streets in recent years after decades as a banned symbol of resistance.
+Hundreds headed to banks to withdraw cash, reminiscent of the junta era when people would stuff wads of cash in pillowcases or under floorboards.
+Others removed the ubiquitous red-and-yellow flags of the NLD, which reappeared in recent years after decades as a banned symbol of resistance.
 Small caravans of military supporters roamed the streets, cheering, some armed with knives.

-A 23-year-old who works for a shipping company, and who declined to give his name out of safety concerns, said he was disgusted by the military.
+A 23-year-old who works for a shipping company, and who declined to give his name for safety fears, said he was disgusted by the military.

 “When heard this news this morning, I could not believe they did it,” he said.
 “When I woke up, I cried.”

-The roundup of NLD figures, which according to party spokesman Myo Nyunt happened at gunpoint, brought days of acute political tensions to a head, hours before the newly elected parliament was scheduled to sit for the first time.
+The roundup of NLD figures, which according to party spokesman Myo Nyunt happened at gunpoint, brought days of political tensions to a head just hours before the newly elected parliament was scheduled to sit.

 The party won November elections in a landslide, capturing 396 out of 476 seats in the country’s second democratic vote since the end of direct military rule.
-The military’s proxy party, the Union Solidarity and Development Party, suffered a humiliating defeat, winning only 33 seats.
+The military’s proxy party, the Union Solidarity and Development Party, won only 33 seats.

-The military and its proxy party have since been alleging widespread voter fraud, but were largely ignored by the election commission, who dismissed the claims as baseless.
+The military and its proxy party have since been alleging widespread voter fraud, but were largely ignored by the election commission, which dismissed the claims as baseless.
 The military said in a broadcast that the politicians were detained “in response to alleged fraud.”

 Regardless of the vote, the military, known as the Tatmadaw, was still guaranteed control of key ministries and a quarter of seats in parliament under the junta-drafted constitution.
-That was not enough for the military, which was enraged that Suu Kyi remained singularly beloved by voters despite her government’s shortcomings, including a battered economy and the raging pandemic, Myanmar experts said.
+But the military was enraged that Suu Kyi remained singularly beloved by voters despite her government’s shortcomings, including a battered economy and the raging pandemic, Myanmar experts said.

 There is a “disdain that the constitutional legal system the military established was working so well for their nemesis Suu Kyi: the landslide election was a clear rebuke to them coming back to power,” said David Mathieson, an independent analyst.
 “So, when you're unpopular and increasingly irrelevant, you scupper the apparently sweet deal you have for your institution.”